mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 - Usage:
     - `BeginOccupiedTime`: Sets a custom duration for how long the area remains occupied after the item triggers an event.
     - `EndOccupiedTime`: Defines a custom duration for an area to remain occupied after the item's event ceases.
-- Example: `OccupancyEvent = "OnOff" [EndOccupiedTime = 0]` for a light switch means the area becomes vacant immediately when the light is turned off.
+- Example: `OccupancyEvent = "Switch" [EndOccupiedTime = 0]` for a light switch means the area becomes vacant immediately when the light is turned off.

 #### Configuring Items for Occupancy